xBogdy/123dd/README.md

       - Attempts to spawn a trainer mob in the vicinity of the given player (using the custom natural spawning mechanics).
     - `summon <trainerId> [<position>]` (Op Level: 2)
       - Summons the specified trainer mob at the given postion.
+    - `unregister_persistent <entityId>`
+      - Utility command for server administrators to unregister persistent trainers manually.

 ## Configuration

 This mod provides many config options - "initial level cap" and "max over level cap" or "spawn interval" and "spawn cap" just to name a few.
-The [doumentation](https://srcmc.gitlab.io/rct/docs/configuration/0_server_config/) contains a table of all available config options.
+The [doumentation](https://srcmc.gitlab.io/rct/docs/configuration/server_config/) contains a table of all available config options.

 ## Datapack support

 Almost all of the data is provided by an internal data pack. **Alot** can be configured by *overshadowing* certain files with an own custom data pack.
-Please refer to the [documentation](https://srcmc.gitlab.io/rct/docs/configuration/1_fallback_data_system/) for more information.
+Please refer to the [documentation](https://srcmc.gitlab.io/rct/docs/configuration/data_pack/fallback_data_system/) for more information.

+## FAQ

+Unsure about how some of the mods mechanics work?
+Check out the [FAQ](https://srcmc.gitlab.io/rct/docs/faq/) in the documention, there is a good chance your questions have already been answered.

 ## Planned features

 - More/Better/Fixed assets (Teams, Textures, Mobs, Dialogs, Loot tables, ...)
 - More config and datapack options to allow trainers beeing used in advancement like scenarios:
-  - disable despawning
+  - ~~disable despawning~~
   - max trainer defeats/wins per player
-  - infinite trainer defeats/wins (e.g. by setting (global) max wins/defeats to `0`)
+  - ~~infinite trainer defeats/wins (e.g. by setting (global) max wins/defeats to `0`)~~
-  - loot condition for n'th (e.g. 1st) defeat (`defeat_count`)
+  - ~~loot condition for n'th (e.g. 1st) defeat (`defeat_count`)~~
 - ~~Advancements~~
 - ~~More user feedback in certain situations (e.g. when a player gains a badge)~~
 - ~~Some config options~~